What is the Culture 2 Culture program?

 CLC Special Topics Course:

-(Course by signature only, is required for all program participants.
-1 Credit.
-Dates/time TBD for fall 2017)
+(Is required for all program participants.
+Dates/time TBD for fall 2018)

 Who can apply to be a C2C mentor?

 Any current Allegheny student that will be at least a sophomore the semester they begin as a mentor (Fall 2018).
 In addition, students must have a minimum G.P.A. of 3.00

 No, this is not a paid position.

 As a C2C mentor, you will initiate contact with your mentee(s) during the summer preceding his/her fall semester arrival.
 Mentors will have the option to return one week early to campus for fall semester to assist with international student orientation.
 If you choose to participate, you will move directly into your fall housing, and all meals during this time will be provided by the International Education Office.
 Throughout the first seven weeks of the fall semester, you will be enrolled in the CLC Special Topics course and will be expected to engage in community activities as part of your course grade.

 How will I be prepared and ready to be a C2C mentor?

 If you are selected as a mentor, the International Education Office will provide you with an initial mandatory training on April 16th from 6-8 PM

 All application materials are due March 16, 2018.
 Applications are submitted online and can be found at this link: https://goo.gl/forms/vuB5SsUVjJ6cVUuY2